enkidevs/curriculum/sql/dql/aggregate-queries/aggregate-queries-discussion-insight.md

 [1: Hints]

-You should start out by looking at all the data in the table:
+A good place to get started is by examining all the data in the table:

 ```sql
 SELECT